yxc24/football-dbt-project/README.md

 ## Automated Workflow

-This project uses GitHub Actions to automatically run the dbt models daily.
+This project uses GitHub Actions to automatically run the dbt models weekly.
 The workflow can also be triggered manually.

 ## Contributing